kitbagjs/router/docs/show-me.md

 ## Adding Params

-In this clip, we're going to add a param to our `settings.keys` route.
+Let's add a param to our `settings.keys` route.
 Notice how as soon as I save the route with `[id]` in the path, I get a Typescript error where I have a router-link in the `SettingsView` tab.
 Which I can satisfy by providing a value for that required param.
 Alternatively I can add (?) to the param, making it optional `[?id]`.
 Finally, I'll pull in the `path` utility to change the expected type for `id` from string to number.
 Notice how this too creates Typescript errors until I provide a valid value of the correct type.
 Read more about [route params](/core-concepts/route-params#route-params).

 ![Adding Params](/route-params.gif)